SovereignCloudStack/website/_i18n/en/_posts/blog/2021-12-13-advisory-log4j.md

 nor nexus are affected by the log4j vulnerability.

 However, Elasticsearch does use log4j.
-Elasticsearch is rolled out in a container on the manager node by default in SCS deployments to allow for log analysis.
+Elasticsearch is rolled out in a container on the SCS compute nodes by default in SCS deployments to allow for log analysis.

 ## Potential impact